MoonPoet/xaprb-src/content/blog/2009/04/20/a-review-of-how-life-imitates-chess.md

 <p>If it sounds like a bunch of platitudes, I'm quoting out of context.
 There's a lot of explanation and illustration, not just things that could go on some inspirational poster.
 This is a brilliant book, and I highly recommend it if you want some thought-provoking material to help you examine your decision processes.</p>

-<p>Oh, and someday I'll also try to write a review of another book by a man who is both a chess grand master and world-champion martial artist: <a href="http://www.amazon.com/Art-Learning-Journey-Optimal-Performance/dp/0743277465?tag=xaprb-20">Josh Waitzkin's The Art Of Learning</a>.
+<p>Oh, and someday I'll also try to write a review of another book by a man who is both a chess grand master and world-champion martial artist: <a href="{{< amz 0743277465 >}}">Josh Waitzkin's The Art Of Learning</a>.
 It's also well worth reading.
 Not that I'm obsessed with books written by chess champions.</p>